Hughes Airwest Flight 706: Litigation

-A week after the crash, the families of various passengers aboard Flight 706 began filing lawsuits and court papers against Hughes Airwest and, later, the government of the United States.
+A week after the crash, the families of various passengers aboard Flight 706 began filing lawsuits and court papers against Hughes Airwest and, later, against the government of the United States.
 The first filing was by the family of Keith A. Gabel, which filed a motion to perpetuate testimony in the Central District of California on June 16, 1971.
-This motion requests that the court issue a court order for a person's deposition to be taken, and can be done prior to a lawsuit being filed under the Federal Rules of Civil Procedure.
+A motion to perpetuate testimony requests that the court issue a court order for a person's deposition to be taken, and can be done prior to a lawsuit being filed under the Federal Rules of Civil Procedure.

 Lawsuits against the United States government were delayed six months by the Federal Tort Claims Act.
-In January 1972, the Gabel family filed a lawsuit against the United States that contained class-action allegations and sought a "declaratory judgment on the issue of liability."
+In January 1972, the Gabel family filed a lawsuit against the United States that contained class-action allegations and sought a "declaratory judgment on the issue of liability".
 The Judicial Panel on Multidistrict Litigation decided to move all related court actions to the Central District of California.
 Eleven actions were transferred in July 1972.
 The US District Court ordered the transfer of all 72 actions filed in other district courts to be transferred to the jurisdiction of the Central District on March 19, 1973.

 On August 30, 1972, all the cases were consolidated into a single case to determine liability.
 The cases against the United States, Hughes Airwest, and Hughes Air Corporation were consolidated into a single class-action lawsuit in October 1972.
-On April 5, 1973, Hughes Airwest and the US Government agreed not to contest the issue of liability.
+On April 5, 1973, Hughes Airwest and the US government agreed not to contest the issue of liability.
 Most claimants settled by December 1973 for payments of various negotiated amounts.

 Dramatization

-The story of the accident was featured on the thirteenth season of the Canadian TV series Mayday (known as Air Emergency and Air Disaster in the US, Mayday in Ireland and Air Crash Investigation in the UK and the rest of world) in an episode entitled "Speed Trap".
+The story of the accident was featured on the thirteenth season of the Canadian TV series Mayday (known as Air Emergency and Air Disasters in the US, Mayday in Ireland and Air Crash Investigation in the UK and the rest of world) in an episode entitled "Speed Trap".